Macadamia tetraphylla

 Michael's Opinion

-Majestic evergreen tree with a dark green colour and a nice rounded upright spread of the crown also known as the Rough-shelled Macadamia Tree Surrounded by beautiful long pinkish colour flower arrangements when in flowering season or surrounded by green rounded fruits.
+This is a majestic evergreen tree with a dark green colour, and a nice rounded upright spread of the crown.
+The Rough-shelled Macadamia Tree is surrounded by beautiful, long pinkish colour flower arrangements when in flowering season, or otherwise surrounded by green rounded fruits.

 Botanical Information